unkhz/generative-animation-poc-react-redux/README.md

 for deciding if the state has been initialized for a particular reducer or not.
 Also, the dependencies caused by shared parts of the state are not clearly visible in this approach.
 Fixing that needs some more thought.

+The more state dependencies I add, the more clear it becomes that the free piping of reducers leads to a wild west of coupled state, for which no guidance is given by the framework.
+Just so happens that a solution might already exist.
+Next step is to try the combination of combineReducers with named dependencies, for which work has been started in [topologically-combine-reducers](https://github.com/KodersLab/topologically-combine-reducers).